 But the real fatal flaw in this logic, for me, is that which bathroom you use is dictated more by social norms than legislation.
 Cisgender women don’t present their birth certificates when they enter a changing room to prove they are women, so why would trans women?
 Following the TERF logic would see all trans men, who are men, being forced to use women’s facilities, and trans women to use men’s facilities.
 The likelihood of increased harassment, discriminatory behaviour, and assault (especially for trans women) is much higher in this circumstance than if trans people were not only legally allowed, but socially welcome in their correct gendered facilities.

 And if we follow this misguided theory to its logical conclusion, while TERFs claim to advocate for protection for women from men in these circumstances; what they are actually doing is putting women into more severe harm’s way by forcing them into male-only spaces.
 While I have found no evidence of cisgender women being routinely harassed by trans women in these spaces; there is a lot of evidence that trans women are routinely harassed, assaulted, and murdered by cisgender men.
-That being said, it seems that TERFs feel no empathy for this violence due to their belief that trans women are not actually women.
+More empathy needs to be shown towards trans women in these situations.

 That being said, and I cannot state this more clearly, TERFs should not be subject to the misogynistic, hateful, abuse that they sometimes receive online.
 There is no excuse for sending rape threats or death threats, we are fighting for a world where women are never threatened with, or experience, gendered violence.
-I do not advocate for, approve of, or condone in any way, threats of violence or misogynist insults being hurled at TERFs.
+I do not condone in any way, threats of violence or misogynist insults being hurled at TERFs.
 And hurling insults and threats is no way to change anyone’s heart or mind.
-It might make you feel good to get out some of your anger but unleashing that anger on someone else brings you right down to their level, if not below; as Michelle Obama said, “When they go low, we go high.”
+As Michelle Obama said, “When they go low, we go high.”

 Patrick is a straight, white cisgender male and recognises that his privilege makes him much less qualified to write on the topic of trans rights than many.
 With that in mind, here are some resources from trans creators to help continue your education: